-(a) Effective upon license or registration issuance for persons licensed or registered pursuant to the act on or after [October] November 1, 2021;

-(b) Effective upon license expansion or conversion, occurring prior to [October] November 1, 2022, for producers and dispensary facilities pursuant to sections 26 or 34 of the act, and their employees and backers; and

-(c) Effective [October] November 1, 2022 for all other persons.
+- (a) Effective upon license or registration issuance for persons licensed or registered pursuant to the act on or after November 1, 2021; - (b) Effective upon license expansion or conversion, occurring prior to November 1, 2022, for producers and dispensary facilities pursuant to sections 26 or 34 of the act, and their employees and backers; and - (c) Effective November 1, 2022 for all other persons.

 Notwithstanding the foregoing, until December 1, 2022 producers licensed prior to September 1, 2022 shall be permitted to use packaging and labeling that is: (1) in the producer's possession at the producer's establishment as of September 1, 2022; and (2) in compliance with Chapter 420f of the Connecticut General Statutes ("preexisting inventory").
-After December 1, 2022, preexisting inventory may only be used for packaging and labeling cannabis sold to (1) dispensary facilities that have not converted to hybrid retailers, and (2) hybrid retailers, provided any cannabis sold at a hybrid retailer utilizing preexisting inventory packaging or labeling shall only be sold to qualified patients or caregivers, regardless of whether such product would be permitted for sale in the adult use market.
+After December 1, 2022, preexisting inventory may only be used for packaging and labeling cannabis sold to (1) dispensary facilities that have not converted to hybrid retailers, and (2) hybrid retailers, provided any cannabis sold at a hybrid retailer utilizing preexisting inventory packaging or labeling shall only be sold to qualified patients or caregivers, regardless of whether such product would be permitted for sale in the adult use market.]

 Section 21a-421j-1.
 Definitions.
-As used in sections 21a-421j-1 to 21a-421j-40, inclusive, of these Policies and Procedures:
+As used in sections 21a-421j-1 to 21a-421j-41[0], inclusive, of these Policies and Procedures:

-"Act" means the Responsible and Equitable Regulation of Adult-Use Cannabis Act as defined in Joint Special Session Special Act 21-1[, the Responsible and Equitable Regulation of Adult-Use Cannabis Act, as amended from time to time];
+["Act" means the Responsible and Equitable Regulation of Adult-Use Cannabis Act as defined in Joint Special Session Special Act 21-1;]